 Outside of work, Therese can usually be found at the park with her family, enjoying relaxed picnics, daydreaming about future travel, or doing her best to prevent her small children and dogs from wreaking havoc on household items.

-Therese adopts a warm and collaborative approach with my clients, tailoring treatment to suit their unique needs and goals.
+Therese adopts a warm and collaborative approach with her clients, tailoring treatment to suit their unique needs and goals.
 Additionally, Therese embraces a neuro-affirmative, trauma-informed and LGBTQI+ friendly perspective.
 Therese is trained in a range of evidence-based interventions, including:

 For Eating Disorders: